Bertram Freeman-Mitford, 1st Baron Redesdale: Public life

 From 1874 to 1886, Mitford acted as secretary to HM Office of Works, involved in the lengthy restoration of the Tower of London and in landscaping parts of Hyde Park such as "The Dell".
 From 1887, he was a member of the Royal Commission on Civil Services.
 He also sat as Member of Parliament for Stratford-on-Avon between 1892 and 1895.

 According to W. S. Gilbert, Mitford served as a consultant on Japanese culture to Gilbert and Arthur Sullivan during the development of their 1885 Savoy Opera The Mikado.
 A traditional Japanese song hummed by Mitford to Gilbert and Sullivan during a rehearsal was used in the opera for the march accompanying the Mikado's entrance.

-In 1886, Mitford inherited the substantial country estates of his first cousin twice removed, John Freeman-Mitford, 1st Earl of Redesdale.
-In accordance with the will he assumed by royal licence the additional surname of Freeman.
-Appointed a Deputy Lieutenant for Gloucestershire, he became a magistrate and took up farming and horse breeding.
+In 1886, Mitford inherited the substantial Gloucestershire estates of his first cousin twice removed, John Freeman-Mitford, 1st Earl of Redesdale.
+In accordance with the will, he assumed by royal licence the additional surname of Freeman.
+Appointed a Deputy lieutenant and Justice of the peace for Gloucestershire, he became a magistrate and took up farming and horse breeding.
 He was a member of the Royal Yacht Squadron from 1889 to 1914.
 Redesdale joined the Royal Photographic Society in 1907 and became a Fellow in 1908.
 He was President of the Royal Photographic Society between 1910 and 1912.

-He substantially rebuilt Batsford House beside Batsford in Gloucestershire in the Victorian Gothic manorial style, but at such a cost that it had to be later sold.
-It was bought by Lord Dulverton and is still owned by his descendants.
+Mitford substantially rebuilt Batsford Park, Batsford, Gloucestershire, in the Victorian Gothic manorial style.
+He also installed the Batsford Arboretum.